akruszewski/gibl/manuscript/chapter2.md

 #t
 ```

-As we've seen, the `=` is an equivalence predicate used to check whether two numbers are equal.
+As we've seen the `=` is an equivalence predicate to check whether two numbers are equal.
 However, it only works on numbers and it will raise an error if we use it on anything else:

 ```racket
 > (= 1 2)